BLUE HORIZON 1261

 "All right!" he said at last with a growl deep in his throat.
 "I'll allow us to borrow from the cargo for this emergency, but I'm putting Durant in charge of the clothing.
 I will have him make up a personal manifest of every piece of clothing taken from the Hold, so that we can get everything cleaned and put back in their original crates before we land.
 No one is to take anything without his knowledge, and everything goes back within their original packaging and labels.
 I won't have our first customer file a complaint of theft or damaged goods against us."

 "That s-sounds workable," Jiro replied quickly.
 "Thank you."

 Merlin stared hard at the raccoon before him, and the piercing directness of his eyes made the engineer turn his head to look away.
 "Thank you, Captain," Jasper said at last.

 "Stay warm as best you can in the meantime," the wolf said to them all, turning to leave.
 "I'll track down Durant to explain the plan to him, but do not touch those crates until he's ready."
 He nodded to his chief engineer.
-"Get on the tubes and a radiator as quick as you can.
+"Get to your tasks as quick as you can.
 As you have reminded us all, we may not have much time to get it together."

 "Right away," Jasper acknowledged immediately.

 When Merlin left through the door, Connie stepped aside to let him pass.
 The wolf said nothing to her, but the look he bestowed upon her gave the woman the distinct impression that he blamed her suggestion for a near-mutiny.